OpenDSA/OpenDSA/RST/en/Sorting/Shellsort.rst

    :links:
    :scripts: AV/Sorting/shellsortCODE.js AV/Sorting/shellsortCON7.js
    :output: show
-   :keyword: Exchange Sort, Brute Force Sorting, Swap Sorting
+   :keyword: Sorting; Shellsort

 At this point, we are getting close to sorted.

 .. inlineav:: shellsortCON8 dgm
    :links:
    :scripts: AV/Sorting/shellsortCODE.js AV/Sorting/shellsortCON8.js
-   :keyword: Exchange Sort, Brute Force Sorting, Swap Sorting
+   :keyword: Sorting; Shellsort

 Shellsort's final pass will always use an increment of 1, which means a "regular" Insertion Sort of all records.